leonjza/leonjza.github.io/content/post/2018-03-05-microcorruption-hanoi.markdown

 After hitting the breakpoint and inspecting the contents of memory address `0x2410` with `read 2410` in the debugger reveals that the byte `0x63` is at `0x2410` (thanks to our overflow).
 This results in the `cmp.b` instruction setting the status register to `0x3` (CZ), which in turn means the jump is not taken!

+Turns out `test_password_valid` was just a decoy and the real vulnerability was a simple buffer overflow.

 ## solution

 Enter `AAAAAAAAAAAAAAAAc` as ASCII or `4141414141414141414141414141414163` as hex encoded input.